 - In this case, the AHU must run continuously or be interlocked to operate with the HRV/ ERV to avoid loss of balanced supply and exhaust airflows. - 2.
-In multi-speed AHU's, balancing must be conducted on the most frequently used speed, but the HRV/ERV may not remain in balance at other speeds.
-The same is true if the AHU has multi-speed blowers. - 3.
+In multi-speed AHU's, balancing must be conducted on the most frequently used speed, but the HRV/ERV may not remain in balance at other speeds. - 3.
 In warm, humid seasons, continuous operation of the AHU causes evaporation from the cooling coil, resulting in a loss of humidity control.
 Failure to operate the AHU with the HRV/ERV may also result in condensation in the supply plenum and ducting. - 4.
-Continuous operation of the AHU may cause drafts in the winter.

-Backdraft or motorized dampers may be built into the HRV/ERV to prevent entry of outdoor air during off cycles, but they should not be installed in the duct leading to the outside.
+Continuous operation of the AHU may cause drafts in the winter. - Backdraft or motorized dampers may be built into the HRV/ERV to prevent entry of outdoor air during off cycles, but they should not be installed in the duct leading to the outside.